KohaILS/koha-manual-zh-cn/source/patrons.rst

    with an enrollment fee.

--  Article request fees will be charged based on the :ref:`article request fees <default-article-request-fees-labe>` section of the circulation rules page.
+-  Article request fees will be charged based on the :ref:`article request fees <default-article-request-fees-label>` section of the circulation rules page.

 .. _pay-and-writeoff-fines-label: